 Successful Sales Coaches play 5 key roles.

-1. can i buy viagra over the counter in canada Define: Help sellers identify both their goals and a path to their own personal New Reality, the personal state they most desire.
+1. Define: Help sellers identify both their goals and a path to their own personal New Reality, the personal state they most desire.
 Different salespeople are motivated by different factors.

 3. Advise: Coaches give direct advice as appropriate to maximize quick wins.
 In a live sales situation a hands-off approach may mean losing an opportunity.
 A good coach knows when to give direct advice and when to enable the coachee to problem solve on their own.

 4. Develop: Coaches develop a coachee’s knowledge, skills, behaviors, and attributes to improve performance.
 Coaching must include advice on how to close specific opportunities, as well as, focus on helping the salesperson improve their capabilities over time.

 5. Motivate: Coaches inspire sellers to find and sustain their highest level of energy and action over the long term.
 By challenging the salesperson and encouraging them to take ownership of their success, a successful sales coach can create an obvious connection between actions and goals that will inspire the coachee to be the best they can be.